fakela/fakela.github.io/docs/writing-sample/api.md

 **Tools Used:** Markdown

-**Approach:** Collaborated closely with Mautic's development team to gain in-depth insights into the REST API's functionalities and intended use cases.
+**Approach:** Collaborated closely with Mindee's development team to gain in-depth insights into the REST API's functionalities and intended use cases.
 The documentation emphasizes clarity, practical examples, and adherence to best practices for API integration.

 <iframe width="100%" height="800" src="/img/pdf/api-mautic.pdf"/>